minio/docs/source/administration/object-management.rst

    * - ``DELETE`` (Write)
      - Creates a 0-byte "Delete Marker" for the object as "latest" (soft delete)

-       Supports deleting a specific object by version ID (hard delete).
+       Supports deleting any object version by version ID (hard delete).
        You cannot undo hard-delete operations.
      - Deletes the object